Legend28469/dotfiles/README.md

 cd dotfiles
 ```

-> ℹ️ You can optionally delete configs you don't care about before running stow
+> ℹ️ You can optionally delete configs you don't care about before running stow this initial time.

 2. Use GNU Stow to create symlinks (will put stuff where they belong)